Ebiroll/esp32_sigrok/README.md

   Bootloader log verbosity (No output)  --->
   Compiler options ->  Optimization Level (Release (-Os))
 ```
-Otherwise they will interfer with the SUMP protocol.
+Otherwise they will interfere with the SUMP protocol.

 To get some test data, connect  a 500/250 microS pulse is generated with the remote device on pin 14 (D2)
 ```